TheAyes/vault-of-ayes/docs/TIL/Dependency Injection.md

 }
 ```

-In the above code, the @injectable() decorator is used to declare that CliConfig is a
+In the above code, the @injectable() decorator is used to declare that Config is a
 class into which dependencies can be injected.
 The @inject("FileSystemUtils")
 decorator passes the IFilesystemUtils instance to the constructor parameter fs.
 In
-other words, the CliConfig class doesn't need to create an instance of
+other words, the Config class doesn't need to create an instance of
 FileSystemUtils.
 It is supplied (injected) with an instance when it is instantiated.

 ## Summary